joelparkerhenderson/system-quality-attributes/doc/acidity/index.md

 <span data-chatgpt-prompt="explain ACID, atomicity, consistency, isolation, durability (system quality attribute, non-functional requirement, cross-functional constraint )">

 ACID is an acronym for Atomicity, Consistency, Isolation, and Durability.
-It is a set of properties that guarantees reliable processing of database transactions.
+These properties guarantees reliable processing of data transactions.

-* Atomicity: the property of a transaction that ensures that either all changes made during the transaction are committed or none at all.
-If a transaction fails for any reason, all the changes made within it are rolled back, returning the system to its original state.
+Atomicity: the property of a transaction that ensures that either all changes made during the transaction are committed or none are.
+If a transaction fails, then all the changes made within it are rolled back, returning the system to its original state.

-* Consistency: the fact that the system's data state will remain valid before and after a transaction.
-This means that the rules and constraints defined in the database must be followed consistently.
+Consistency: the fact that the system's data state will remain valid before and after a transaction.
+The rules and constraints defined in the database must be followed consistently.

-* Isolation: the property that ensures that a transaction runs independently of other transactions.
-This is important to prevent interference from other transactions and errors that could result from concurrent access to data.
+Isolation: the property that ensures that a transaction runs independently of other transactions.
+This it to prevent interference from other transactions or errors due to concurrent access.

-* Durability: the property that guarantees that once a transaction has been committed, it is permanently saved even in the case of system failures or crashes.
+Durability: the property that guarantees that once a transaction has been committed, it is permanently saved even in the case of system failures or crashes.

 ACIDity is a system quality attribute, which is a property or characteristic of a system that describes its overall quality, especially with regard to databases and transactions.

-ACIDity a non-functional requirement, as it describe how the system should behave overall.
+ACIDity a non-functional requirement, as it describes how the system should behave overall.
 For some high scalability systems, ACID is difficult to achieve practically or cost-effectively, and may be superseded by eventual consistency.

-ACIDity is typically not an important cross-functional constraint, because in practice many organization teams agree on ACID.
+ACIDity is typically not an important cross-functional constraint, because in practice many organizations are in favor of  ACID and using it regularly.

 </span>